Charles Wyrsch: Kriens

 In 1971, he moved with his family to Kriens where he bought an atelier house from a painter.
 In the 1970s, finds Wyrsch, through the stimulation of Bacon's art which represents a new vision of objectivity, to represent back to the people.

 In the previously mentioned monography of 1990, he said: "...
 Bacon's new view of objectivity awakened in me the desire to return to figurative representation of the people, after I had designed color spaces under the influence of Mark Rothko."

 He struggled for forms of expressions in a new and accurate representation of the people in our time.
 Art was for him the medium coverage.
 Under the impact of increasing environmental devastation followed from 1980 his work referred to him as "the enemy and the protest pictures" with titles like "concrete", "aggression", "flight" or "drug-related".

 Work

 Style

 Wyrsch's artistic career was based on the expressive of figurative paintings, which he gave up in favor of abstraction for about ten years, to return to the figurative.

 His motives were selected by Wyrsch from the traditional genus species.
-He dealt with Velásquez and El Greco and was inspired by contemporaries.
+He dealt with Diego Velásquez and El Greco and was inspired by contemporaries.
 But his paintings remain independent and can be assigned to any style.
 He described himself as a man of the present and was open to everything new.
 But he suffered from the threat to nature and the loneliness of man.
 There were issues that he liked to present in his works.
 In nudes and portraits, including many self-portraits he expressed this suffering, to his person sometimes bluntly.